 Environmental racism, the phenomenon in which communities of color are disproportionately impacted by exposure to pollutants and limited access to natural resources, is pervasive in our country.

-Combined with the minimal or inadequate healthcare, poor people and people of color have heightened risk of contracting cardiovascular diseases and other health problems.
+Combined with minimal or inadequate healthcare, poor people and people of color have heightened risk of contracting cardiovascular diseases and other health problems.

 13.8 million U.S. households cannot afford their water bill (a sad truth felt by all too many Baltimoreans in particular who have seen water bills skyrocket in the past few years alone).